X-DataInitiative/tick/doc/modules/dev.rst

 Now that our proximal operator is defined in C++ we need to make it available in Python.
 We do it thanks to `SWIG <http://www.swig.org/Doc3.0/>`_.
 Hence we have to create a .i file.
-In tick we store them in /swig folder.
+In tick we store them in the lib/swig folder.

 This .i file looks a lot like our .h file.